 If treatment with 6-mercaptopurine and azathioprine is not effective, you may be given a choice between trying another medication, such as cyclosporine or infliximab, and having surgery to remove your colon.
 (See 'Ulcerative colitis surgery' below.)

-- Infliximab and adalimumab – Infliximab (Remicade®) and adalimumab (Humira®) are powerful medications that have been used to treat Crohn's disease and rheumatoid arthritis, and are sometimes used to treat refractory ulcerative colitis.
+●Infliximab, adalimumab, golimumab, and vedolizumab – Infliximab (Remicade) and adalimumab (Humira) are powerful medications that have been used to treat Crohn disease and rheumatoid arthritis, and are sometimes used to treat refractory ulcerative colitis.
 They can be used to induce remission and, long-term, to maintain remission.

-Infliximab and adalimumab work differently than other treatments for UC.
+Infliximab, adalimumab, golimumab, and vedolizumab work differently than other treatments for UC.
 They are in a class of medications known as biologic response modifiers, which work by interfering with pathways involved in inflammation.

-Infliximab and adalimumab may be used alone or in combination with other treatments.
+Infliximab, adalimumab, golimumab, and vedolizumab may be used alone or in combination with other treatments.
 Because of the cost and the potential risk of side effects, biologic response agents are generally reserved for people with severe ulcerative colitis who have not responded to steroids, who prefer to avoid surgical removal of the colon, and who cannot take cyclosporine.

 ULCERATIVE COLITIS SURGERY